csancor/csancor/README.md

 ## About me

-Software Engineer | Cloud Engineer | AWS
+Software Engineer | Cloud Engineer | AWS Developer Certified

 👨‍💻 I'm a Software Engineer with solid background in Cloud Engineering.
 With hands-on experience in major cloud platforms, mainly AWS, but also skilled to work with GCP and Azure.